-Our practice is dedicated and committed to supporting mothers in their breastfeeding of newborns.
+Our practice is dedicated and committed to supporting mothers from Newton, Brookline, Boston, Wellesley and the surrounding communities in their breastfeeding of newborns.
 Breastfeeding provides the newborn with the best nutrient value and it creates a vital emotional bond between mother and child.

 A high frenum attachment often restricts the ability of the tongue and/or the upper lip to move appropriately to extract the mild during nursing.
 Symptoms of restricted tongue tie and/or lip tie include: